ortoniKC/playwright-runner-vscode-extension/README.md

 2. **Setting Up Environments**:
    - Open your user settings (File > Preferences > Settings) and navigate to the extension settings under "Playwright Runner by Koushik".
    - Define your test environments and their corresponding configurations (e.g., development, staging, production).
+   -  Define your cucumber test commands with different environment names

 3. **Running Playwright Tests**:
    - Navigate to your TypeScript or JavaScript test file containing Playwright tests.
    - The extension automatically detects test functions and suites and adds "Run Playwright Test" code lenses.
    - Click on the code lens next to a test to execute it.

-   - Choose the desired environment from the prompt, and the test will run with the selected configuration.
+4. **Running Cucumber scenarios**:
+   - Navigate to your feature file
+   - The extension automatically detects Scenario & Scenario Outline
+   - Click on the code lens next to execute it.

-4. **Managing Environments**:
+5. **Managing Environments**:
    - Access the environment selector from the "Playwright runner by Koushik" view in the Activity Bar.
    - View and select different environments from the tree view.
    - Set the default environment for running tests

-5. **Customization**:
+6. **Customization**:
    - Customize default environment configurations and default settings according to your project's requirements.
    - Use the provided commands and settings to tailor the extension to your testing workflow.

-6. **Accessing Settings**:
+7. **Accessing Settings**:
-   - Open the extension settings directly from the editor by executing the "Open Settings" command.
+   - Open the extension settings directly from the editor side bar by executing the "Open Settings" command.
    - Modify environment configurations, default settings, and other preferences conveniently from within VS Code.

 ### Get Started: